osvenskan/data_rescue_D62CD1E5/README.md

 ## Data Categories

 The Web site, the API, and my code divide the data into five categories -- Water Quality, Living Resources, Fluorescence, Point Source, and Toxics.
 The first two are much bigger than the others.
+Water Quality is bigger than all the other combined.

  - Water Quality - 88516 files
  - Living Resources - 58048 files